Singapore Airlines: In-flight entertainment

 A $400 million new KrisWorld entertainment system was unveiled in 2012.
 This comes from a major deal with Panasonic Avionics, which will provide the latest Panasonic eX3 systems.
 The eX3 system features a larger screen with much higher resolution, wide touch-screen controllers, new software, and, above all, in-flight connectivity.
 Singapore Airlines launched its in-flight connectivity in August 2012.
 Passengers are now able to make phone calls, send text messages and access the Internet for a fee.
-The new eX3 systems are unveiled alongside the new cabin product, and are available on the Airbus A350-900 and refitted B777-300ER aircraft.
+The new eX3 systems are unveiled alongside the new cabin product and are available on the Airbus A350-900 and refitted B777-300ER aircraft.
 In-flight connectivity is offered on the aforementioned two aircraft as well as select Airbus A380s.

-Frequent flyer programme

-KrisFlyer is the frequent flyer programme for the Singapore Airlines Group, comprising Singapore Airlines and Scoot.
-Besides the airlines in the Singapore Airlines Group, KrisFlyer members can earn miles when flying with any Star Alliance airline, Star Alliance Connecting Partner, Alaska Airlines, JetBlue, Olympic Air, Virgin Atlantic, Virgin Australia and Vistara.
-Miles can also be earned with over 200 partners in the air and on the ground.

-KrisFlyer miles can be redeemed for flights and upgrades when flying with the Singapore Airlines Group and selected partner airlines, as well as converting them to points with selected partner loyalty programmes.
-Miles can also be mixed with cash to pay for award tickets and flight upgrades on the Singapore Airlines website, as well as purchases made from KrisShop.

-KrisFlyer is divided into the following tiers: